 - South African Soil Survey Organisation (SASSO) www.sasso.co.za

 - Technology Innovation Agency (TIA) Tel: 012 472 2700 www.tia.org.za The TIA was formed in 2010 to support the commercialisation of local research and development (R&D).

 - The Innovation Hub Tel: 012 844 0000 www.theinnovationhub.com “Sub-Saharan Africa’s first internationally accredited and leading science and technology park.

-- Water Research Commission (WRC) Tel: 012 761 9300 www.wrc.org.za The WRC operates in terms of the Water Research Act (Act 34 of 1971) and its mandate is to support water research and development as well as the building of a sustainable water research capacity in South Africa.
+- Water Research Commission (WRC) www.wrc.org.za The WRC operates in terms of the Water Research Act (Act 34 of 1971) and its mandate is to support water research and development as well as the building of a sustainable water research capacity in South Africa.

-Find details of Universities and Agricultural Colleges in the “Agricultural education and training” chapter.
+Find details of Universities and Agricultural Colleges on the “Agricultural education and training” page.

 - Read the blog “Investment in technology vital to boost agricultural output and exports” at https://agribook.co.za/blog/investment-in-technology-vital-to-boost-agricultural-output-and-exports/

 - Mkhabela T. 2021, August 4.
 “Developing an agri-food R&D strategy for SA is vital”.
 IOL.
 Available at www.iol.co.za/business-report/economy/developing-an-agri-food-r-and-d-strategy-for-sa-is-vital-c504ac1d-3863-4012-b315-d8c44f0bf5ff

 - Sihlobo W. 2021, July 29.
 “Research and Innovation Critical in Supporting Farming”.
 Available at www.agbiz.co.za/document/open/research-and-innovation-critical-in-supporting-farming